-Participation
+- Participation

+- Ask questions

+- Share experiences

+- · Respectful listening

+- Confidentiality

+- Use of devices

-- Ask questions - Share experiences Respectful listening Confidentiality Cell phones/Blackberries Have some fun!
+- Have some fun!

 As suggestions come up, facilitate the group to agreement and conclusion.
 Capture the 3-5 ground rules on the flip chart.
 Aim to keep this light-hearted but with the clear intent of respecting what has been agreed.